nicolasriquet/GitDelver/tests/README.md

 !!!
 WARNING 2: these tests rely on the presence of test repositories in the "tests" folder.
 However, Git does not like sub-repositories that are not Git sub-modules.
-So, for theses tests to work, be sure to unzip "test_repos.zip" directly inside the "tests" folder.
+So, for theses tests to work, be sure to unzip "test_repos.zip" inside the "tests" folder.
 Example structure: gitdelver/tests/test_repos/small_repo.